alisheryuldashev/CS50/week1/time for change/readme.md

 If some customer is owed 41¢, the biggest first (i.e., best immediate, or local) bite that can be taken is 25¢.
 (That bite is "best" inasmuch as it gets us closer to 0¢ faster than any other coin would.)
 Note that a bite of this size would whittle what was a 41¢ problem down to a 16¢ problem, since 41 - 25 = 16.
 That is, the remainder is a similar but smaller problem.
 Needless to say, another 25¢ bite would be too big (assuming the cashier prefers not to lose money), and so our greedy cashier would move on to a bite of size 10¢, leaving him or her with a 6¢ problem.
 At that point, greed calls for one 5¢ bite followed by one 1¢ bite, at which point the problem is solved.
 The customer receives one quarter, one dime, one nickel, and one penny: four coins in total.

-Here is how the program works:
+$ ./greedy
-Question: O hai!
+O hai!
 How much change is owed?
-Input: 0.41
+0.41
-Output: 4 coins
+4

 Why 4?
-Because you return 1 quarter, then 1 dime, then 1 nickel and lastly, 1 penny.
+Because we need to return 1 quarter, then 1 dime, then 1 nickel and lastly, 1 penny.